deanhiller/playorm/readme.md

 ## PlayOrm Feature List

+* [Inheritance class heirarchy in one table] (https://github.com/deanhiller/playorm/wiki/A-basic-inheritance-example) is supported like hibernate
 * [@NoSqlEmbedded for List&lt;Integer&gt;, List&lt;LocaDate&gt;, List&lt;String&gt;,](https://github.com/deanhiller/playorm/wiki/@NoSqlEmbedded-for-Integer,-LocalDate-and-String-list) etc. etc. (something NOT in JPA)
+* Support for queries on subclasses AND indices are only the size of the number of subclasses in the table as well so indices are kept small.
 * In Playorm, [Entity can have a Cursor instead of List](https://github.com/deanhiller/playorm/wiki/Support-for-cursor-in-an-Entity-for-very-wide-rows) which is lazy read to prevent out of memory on VERY wide rows
 * [PlayOrm Queries use way less resources from cassandra cluster than CQL queries](https://github.com/deanhiller/playorm/wiki/Fast-Scalable-Queries)
 * [Scalabla JQL(SJQL)](https://github.com/deanhiller/playorm#virtual-databases-and-index-partitioning) supported which is modified JQL that scales(SQL doesn't scale well)